Reports

 | Uptime | Availability, response times, SSL/domain expiry |

-| Google Search Console | Clicks, impressions, queries, pages, CTR, position |
+| Google Search Console | Web, Discover, and News surfaces – clicks, impressions, queries, pages, CTR, position |

 | Google Analytics | GA4 traffic, sessions, users, channels |